wealthica/vezgo-sdk-js/example/wealthica-direct-api/README.md

 # Wealthica Direct API example

-NOTE: this is a work in progress.

 ## Overview

 This app shows an example Vezgo integration, using Wealthica Direct API to connect accounts instead of going through the Vezgo Connect UI.
+Available only for Enterprise plan.

 To get started and to receive your **Client ID** and **Client Secret**, [sign up on the portal](https://portal.vezgo.com/sign-up).
 If you already have an account, [log in to the portal](https://portal.vezgo.com/sign-in).